-Earning an MBA has always been a solid choice for people who are interested in working and business and finance.
+Earning an MBA in Analytics has always been a solid choice for people who are interested in working and business, data and finance.
 Today, with so many lucrative careers in the financial industry, it has become one of the most popular postgraduate degree.

 You can become a nurse with a bachelor’s degree, or even an associate’s degree.
 However, students who want to take their education to the next level and open up their career options often seek graduate degrees of some sort.

 This can lead to a number of promising health care careers.
 For example, job opportunities may include Nurse Midwife (specializing in women’s health) or a Nurse Practitioner (NP).
 Nurse practitioners are in high demand.
 With the median age of the population rising, more general NPs will be needed to care for the elderly.